krr-up/study-reg-clinguin/new/README.md

 Run:

 ```

-clinguin client-server --domain-files new/instance/'instance.lp' new/encoding.lp --ui-files new/ui.lp -c n=4
+clinguin client-server --domain-files new/instance/cogsys.lp new/encoding.lp --ui-files new/ui.lp --custom-classes custom_backend/custom_backend.py --backend CustomBackend -c n=6
 ```
-- `instance.lp`: any instance in the instance folder, and
+- instead of `new/instance/cogsys.lp`: any instance in the instance folder, and
 - `n`: number of semesters for the study planning.